Get a quote on Business Insurance

 |Commercial Auto||Vehicles owned or leased by your business and used primarily for business purposes.|

 |Professional Liability (or Errors & Omissions)||Liability created in the performance of professional duties for professionals such as lawyers, architects, brokers, etc.|

 Workers’ Compensation Insurance

-Workers’ compensation insurance covers wages and medical expenses for your employees who are injured while on the job.
+Workers’ compensation insurance covers wages and medical costs or expenses for your employees who are injured while on the job.
 If an injured employee decides to accept these monetary benefits, he or she agrees not to sue your business.
 Most states require workers’ compensation insurance for businesses that have employees and will issue fines (or criminal penalties in some states) for companies that don’t have this coverage.